nats-io/nats-architecture-and-design/adr/ADR-17.md

 Checks:

-- durable_name: can not be provided
+- durable_name: must not be provided
+- deliver_subject: must not be provided
 - ack policy: must not be provided or set to none.
 Set it to none if it is not provided.
 - max_deliver: must be not be provided or set to 1.
 Set it to 1 if it is not provided.
 - flow_control: must not be provided or set true.
 Set it to true if it is not provided.

 Check and set these settings without an error:

 - idle_heartbeat if not provided, set to 5 seconds